-Are you worried about not having any clinical work experience in your application to medical school?
-This blog will give you some pointers on getting the most out of any charity work you may have undertaken.
+Are you worried about not having any clinical work experience in your application to medical school due to COVID-19?
+This blog will give you some pointers on getting the most out of any charity work you may have already undertaken.

 When I sat down to start writing my personal statement, I made a mind map and thought about all my different experiences and how they could apply to medicine.
 My two main examples were shadowing a neurosurgeon, and working in a mental health charity.

-Before I had started writing, I thought that I would be able to write so much about my experience in a hospital, and pretty much nothing about the charity.
-But when I started to think about how much I got from working in a mental health charity, I realised that it is that experience which will make me a better doctor, not one of trundling around neurosurgery as a 16-year-old.
+Surprisingly, when I started to think about how much I got from working in a mental health charity, I realised that it is that experience that will make me a better doctor, not one of trundling around neurosurgery as a 16-year-old.

 Here are a few top tips on getting the most out of the experience whilst you’re there, and how to write about it in your personal statement.

 It is easy on work experience to look at the people who seem important and follow them around to make sure that you make a good impression.
-As essential as this is, make sure that you don’t neglect anyone.
+As essential as this is, make sure that you don’t neglect anyone else in the process.

 When I was on work experience, I found the most interesting stories were from people that use the charity, and the workers who really keep the service running – the nurses, the receptionist, the kitchen assistant are just a few examples.
 Remember that in a hospital, for instance, it isn’t just the doctors who care for every aspect of a patient’s stay.

 This seems like a pretty obvious point, but it is overlooked a lot of the time.
-When you’re speaking to everyone (which you’ll do thanks to my last tip), ask about how the charity helps them, and where they would be without it.
+When you’re speaking to everyone, ask about how the charity helps them, and where they would be without it.

-Newton’s Third Law.
-Kind of.
-If you go in with an open mind, and get stuck in, you will love it.
+If you go in with an open mind and get stuck in, you will love it.
 You will see charity and social care in action, and it will make you a better person, not just a better doctor.
 When I did my work experience at Mind, I played dominoes with a person suffering from bipolar disorder.

-You’re probably thinking how that has any relevance to medicine, but it teaches you that patients are not just codes and numbers.
+You’re probably thinking: how that has any relevance to medicine?
+For one, it teaches you that patients are not just codes and numbers.

-In the application process, and even the early days of medical school, it is inevitable that you will want to show off everything that you know about diseases, but always remember that whichever disease you’re talking about, affects somebody.
+In the application process, and even the early days of medical school, it is inevitable that you will want to show off everything that you know about diseases.
+Always remember that whichever disease you’re talking about, it affects somebody.

 “I played bingo with a schizophrenic lady and I made tea and coffee for some other clients.”